tigerfarm/work/golang/README.md

 In your working directory, create sms.go based on the [Twilio Golang samples](https://github.com/twilio/twilio-go).
-This sample uses similar syntax to other language samples.
+This sample uses similar program statements to other language samples.
 ````
 package main